 3 – So I drew them again, this time in pencil.
 By using soft shading and eliminating details, I attempted to show them as if they were made of granite.
 And I added pigeons.

 Sometimes it’s fun to make a composite drawing from different sources and to wildly exaggerate size differences.
 Here I’ve put the artist Gustave Courbet in the driver’s seat of socialite Gaby Deslys’ limousine.
 The drawing is arresting because it almost takes a moment for the viewer to realize that Courbet is a giant.

 Many artists — even experienced professionals — find it difficult to deliberately distort their drawings.
 Paradoxically, good training in observation can inhibit the ability to draw expressively.
 I have a two-step process that can help you break out of that constraint.
 It almost guarantees a more extreme and often striking image.

 In the first step, drawing blind, map the basic outlines of your subject with a bold, black marker.
 As you draw, keep your eyes on the subject (or photograph) and not on your drawing.
 You may need to cheat a little by glancing at your paper from time to time to keep your place.

 When you have completed this contour map, shift to a ball-point pen and begin carefully filling in shading and details, now freely looking back and forth between subject and paper.
 The natural distortion that occurs when you draw blindly ensures that no amount of realistic shading will make your drawing look exact.

 I love blind contour drawings.
 My friends and I will do blind drawings of each other or fictional characters.
 It’s always a blast to relax and blindly sketch a character then laugh at the result.
 Try these four strategies for creative thinking this week and see what inspires you.

 You can find even more strategies and exercises to help with creative thinking in Keys to Drawing with Imagination.
-It’s available now at the North Light Shop, Amazon and wherever books are sold.
+It’s available at the Artists Network Shop, on Amazon and wherever books are sold.
 Grab your copy today!